Who comes to mind when you picture a steroid user?

 But that’s who a large percentage of steroid users are according to Doctor Michael Scally who told Mens Health

-“Of all the people I’ve seen who admit using steroids, I’d say 90 percent don’t even look like bodybuilders…they’re just using them to try to get in shape faster.”
+“Of all the people I’ve seen who admit taking steroids, I’d say 90 percent don’t even look like bodybuilders…they’re just using them to try to get in shape faster.”

 That’s right, most people who use illegal steroids look more like the average man or woman than Conan or Rocky.